Hurricane Maria Caused 2,975 Deaths In Puerto Rico, Independent Study Estimates

 Updated at 1:10 p.m.
 ET

-Independent researchers from the George Washington University have estimated that Hurricane Maria caused 2,975 deaths in Puerto Rico in the six months following the storm.
+Independent researchers from George Washington University have estimated that Hurricane Maria caused 2,975 deaths in Puerto Rico in the six months following the storm.

 The researchers' findings had been long-awaited.
-Puerto Rico Gov. Ricardo Rossello commissioned the independent study in February, after months of public pressure over his administration's failure to adequately count the number of hurricane dead.
+Puerto Rico Gov. Ricardo Rosselló commissioned the independent study in February, after months of public pressure over his administration's failure to adequately count the number of hurricane dead.
 At the time, he said the research team would have the Puerto Rican government's full cooperation, including access to all mortality data.

-The new number represents a 22 percent increase over the number of deaths Puerto Rico would have expected during that six-month period had a hurricane not struck, researchers found.
-They also said those most at risk for death were poor people, and the elderly.
+As a result of Maria, researchers estimate 22 percent more people died during those six months than would have had the hurricane not struck.
+They also said those most at risk for death were poor people and the elderly.

 "The results of our epidemiological study suggest that, tragically, Hurricane Maria led to a large number of excess deaths throughout the island," Carlos Santos-Burgoa, the study's lead researcher, said in a statement.
 "We hope this report and its recommendations will help build the island's resilience and pave the way toward a plan that will protect all sectors of society in times of natural disasters."